nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 ```

 ## 1. Define the sample
 We define here a "gold" sample of spectroscopically confirmed changing look AGN and quasars.
 This sample includes both objects which change from type 1 to type 2 and also the opposite.
-Future studies may want to treat these as seperate objects or seperate QSOs from AGN.
+Future studies may want to treat these as separate objects or separate QSOs from AGN.
 Bibcodes for the samples used are listed next to their functions for reference.

 Significant work went into the functions which grab the samples from the papers.
 They use Astroquery, NED, SIMBAD, Vizier, and in a few cases grab the tables from the html versions of the paper.
 There are trickeries involved in accessing coordinates from tables in the literature.
-Not every literature table is stored in its entirety in all of these resrources, so be sure to check that your chosen method is actually getting the information that you see in the paper table.
+Not every literature table is stored in its entirety in all of these resources, so be sure to check that your chosen method is actually getting the information that you see in the paper table.
 Warning: You will get false results if using NED or SIMBAD on a table that has more rows than are printed in the journal.

 ```{code-cell} ipython3
 # Build up the sample